Smart Patent Prosecution – How to Save Client’s Time and Money?

 Over the past few years, the Patent Office has taken multiple initiatives – Track One examination, Accelerated Examination (AE), Full First Action Interview Pilot Program, and Patent Prosecution Highway (PPH)– to combat application backlog and expedite patent examination procedure.

-These accelerated programs, without doubt, speed up the prosecution process, however, they are also responsible for escalating the prosecution cost.
-Track 1, for example, leaves a dent of additional $4,000 in your client’s metaphorical pocket to obtain a patent decision within 12 months.
+These accelerated programs, without doubt, speed up the prosecution process; however, they are also responsible for escalating the prosecution cost.
+Track 1, for example, leaves a dent of an additional $4,000 in your client’s metaphorical pocket to obtain a patent decision within 12 months.

 Your client would feel great if you save him from this cost escalation.
 You can save his $4000 under Track-1 by revealing that the average grant time for that particular art unit is already one year, for example.

 On the other hand, how would your client feel if you can save his 3.5 years?
 You can advise him that this particular art unit, on average, takes 4.5 years for a decision, and paying $4,000 for 12-month consideration may be the best investment that can be made or at least can be an option.

 Having such information at your disposal can help you stand apart from the crowd.
 It helps constitute a great client experience.
 In a few scenarios, you may have additional information that you could suggest to your client to formulate a better strategy.
 For instance, if you have a series C investment coming up, it might be a good idea to spend the extra money and get that patent granted.
 After all, patent portfolios have a significant impact on the valuation of companies.

 You might be wondering – How could I get my hands on information like Which Art Unit takes how much time to grant, whether opting for Track 1 is a good option or not, et cetera.
 Let me tell you how.

 Patent prosecution consists of hundreds of critical decisions like what office actions to take, what arguments to make, and which claims to amend.
 We can help you with the process.